-Finding forgotten INTERNET accounts with Python
+Finding forgotten accounts With keywords

 Most email clients allow their users to use the Internet Message Access Protocol (IMAP) to access their mail servers.
 However, some providers like Gmail have IMAP turned off by default while others like Yahoo allow access without updating any settings.

 If you’re using Gmail you may find difficulty connecting even after enabling IMAP.
 I recommend checking Secure Account.
 Google may have blocked access and listed your system as a security issue.
 Several hours after confirming it was me I was able to access my account with the script.

 If you’re still unable to connect you may also have to change your settings to allow access from less secure devices.
 Proceed at your risk.
 It’s best to turn this back to off after you’re done.
 If you’re using two-factor authentication you should look into application specific passwords to be able to access your email.
 Click here for Gmail and here for Yahoo.